-Considerable importance is given to the teaching of Mathematics.
-Mathematics can be fun and exciting and we aim to foster an enjoyment in Mathematics where we lay the foundations for children’s understanding of its order and pattern.
+Our Maths Intent: Considerable importance is given to the teaching of Mathematics.
+Mathematics can be fun and exciting and we aim to foster an enjoyment where we lay the foundations for children’s understanding of its order and pattern.
+We use our Christian values to embed understanding of maths and allow our children to have the skill sets needed to do well in maths.
 Children learn how to apply their knowledge and skills to solve problems in everyday life.
 They are motivated to discover and learn about numbers and operations.
 They solve numerical problems, including those involving money and measures, and become familiar with the ways in which numerical information is gathered (by counting and measuring) and presented (in graphs, charts and tables).
-Multiplication tables are taught and regular practice at home is set as part of homework.
+Multiplication tables are taught and regular practice at home is part of our homework policy.